datasentinel/datasentinel_documentation/features/installation.rst

 .. note::

-   | To verify that the extension is correctly installed, you can execute the following sql
+   | To check the extension is correctly installed, you can execute the following sql
    |
    |    *select query, pid, datasentinel_queryid(pid) from pg_stat_activity*